undergrad-partner-school

 Admissions

-You need to discover as much as you can about the entrance requirements of the university in order to maximize your chances of being accepted.
-Read on to find out some essential data about admission policy and requirements at University of Alaska Fairbanks.
+Discovering as much as possible about the institution's criteria for admission increases your chances of getting admitted.
+Check out some essential facts about admission at University of Alaska Fairbanks.

 In 2025, the school accepted 2,284 new students.
-As far as admission difficulty is considered, based on data self-reported by the institution this school is relatively easy to get into.
+Looking at entrance difficulty level for all or most incoming freshmen, based on data self-reported by the institution this school is relatively easy to get into.

 Test Scores

-The ACT composite average score for all the enrolled students in 2025 was 20 and the average GPA was 3.37.
-That means that you need a GPA that's above average in order to get into University of Alaska Fairbanks; the same goes for your ACT score.
+The average ACT score for all the accepted students in 2025 was 20 and the average GPA was 3.37.
+Therefore, the chances are that you'll need a GPA higher than the average for acceptance, and the same goes for your ACT score.

-The SAT Critical Reading average score was 589 for the enrolled first-year students, while the average SAT Math score was 572.
+The new students had an average SAT Critical Reading score of 589 and an average SAT Math score of 572.

 Deadlines